 Despite the title, it’s fairly lighthearted throughout.
-But it deals with some dark themes that you might not expect; The tyranny of a Christian theocracy, for instance, and some of the other evils that, historically, tend to happen when Christianity gains too much power.
+But it deals with some dark themes that you might not expect; The tyranny of a Christian theocracy, for instance, with all of the far-right excesses a modern theocracy would have, and some of the other evils that, historically, tend to happen when Christianity gains too much power.

 On the lighter side, it’s got super-evolved dinosaurs and cute flying imps.
 It’s a real epic, and unlike my other comics, it’s actually finished!